ethereum/py-evm/docs/guides/trinity/architecture.rst

 Networking Process
 ------------------

-The networking process is what kicks of the peer to peer communication and starts the syncing process.
+The networking process is what kicks off the peer to peer communication and starts the syncing process.
 It does so by running an instance of :func:`~trinity.nodes.base.Node` in an event loop.

 Notice that the instance of :func:`~trinity.nodes.base.Node` has access to the APIs that the database processes exposes.
-In pracice that means, that the network process controls the connections to other peers, starts of the syncing process but will call APIs that run inside the database processes when it comes to actual importing of blocks or reading and writing of other things from the database.
+In practice that means that the network process controls the connections to other peers and starts the syncing process but will call APIs that run inside the database processes when it comes to actual importing of blocks or reading and writing of other things from the database.

-The networking process also host an instance of the :class:`~trinity.extensibility.plugin_manager.PluginManager` to run plugins that need to deeply integrate with the networking process (Further reading:
+The networking process also hosts an instance of the :class:`~trinity.extensibility.plugin_manager.PluginManager` to run plugins that need to deeply integrate with the networking process (Further reading:
 :doc:`Writing Plugins</guides/trinity/writing_plugins>`).